 - You no longer buy the cheapest bottle of wine, you buy the one that’s been reduced the most (and is still under £7) instead.

-- You demonstrate the adult skill of forward-thinking by doing your laundry before you run out of underwear.
+- Start demonstrating the adult skill of forward-thinking by doing your laundry before you run out of underwear.

 - You like living in a clean house more than you loathe cleaning.

 - When your friends come over at the awkward time of early-evening, you are actually able to offer them some food for dinner.
 Instead of making them watch TV while you eat alone, which is because adults have fully-stocked fridges.

 The reason I’m telling you all this is because I almost slipped into total adulthood the other week.
 I almost put a “Do Not Walk On The Grass” sign down in my garden.
 I know, I know.
 Apart from that time I cancelled Christmas, it’s probably the most bar humbug thing I’ve ever done.
 It left me staring in the mirror for three days straight wondering who I had become.

 So, to remedy this – and to help anyone else looking at their lawn like it’s a prize and a not a little slice of the great outdoors.
 I’ve pulled together a list of lawn games you absolutely need to add to your garden.

 (Trust us: there is nothing more amazing than playing with with your friends and family outside with the smell of barbecue filling the air.
 The feel of freshly cut grass beneath your feet and bright blue skies above your head.
 It doesn’t matter whether it’s filling a lazy afternoon, adding a spot of competition to a family get-together or just giving your little one’s a reason to pop the iPad down and get outdoors.
 Lawn games are a must have, and these are the most must-haves of the lot.)

 Best Blood-Pumping Lawn Game: Spikeball